Skip to main content

 Organizations and People

-The aspects of the organization and people dimension are all related to the creation, delivery and improvement of services.
+The aspects of the organization and people dimension are all related to the creation, delivery, and improvement of services.
 To improve these aspects, everyone in an organization must understand its objectives and how they contribute to those objectives.
-It is not uncommon to see organizations restructuring in an effort to reap the benefits of Agile, Lean and DevOps practices.
+It is not uncommon to see organizations restructuring in an effort to reap the benefits of Agile, Lean, and DevOps practices.
 Organizations are increasingly forming cross-functional teams or product teams in an effort to break down silos and enable more effective collaboration.
 None of this can be accomplished without understanding how powerful the culture is in terms of its influence on organizations and individuals.
 Focus here must be on the people!
-A healthy organization culture begins with shared values, collaboration and trust.
+A healthy organizational culture begins with shared values, collaboration, and trust.

 Information and Technology